johntylernyc/gkl2024/homeruns/README.md

 ## General betting strategy

+### Determine universe of pitchers and batters we want to consider for a given day.
     ✅ Retrieve games, probable starters for each game, venue, and hr index for the park. (get_probable_starters.py)
     - For pitchers appearing in games with a venue hr index of 95 or higher evaluate:
         - Hard hit rate above league average